cbor-wg/seq/draft-ietf-cbor-sequence.md

 relationship of the elements in the sequence.)

 As usual, decoders must operate on input that is assumed to be untrusted.
-This means that decoders must fail gracefully in the face of malicious inputs.
+This means that decoders MUST fail gracefully in the face of malicious inputs.